 Not being able to understand common social interactions imposes stress which is also a form of over-stimulation as does new or out-of-routine experiences.

-Whereas the NT is geared towards and learns through stimulation in one form or another, the Autistic has to constantly try to reduce stimulation or they risk, to use an old-fashioned phrase ‘cerebral overload’.
-All of the behaviours common to those who have Autism, and by which it is identified, are performed in order to reduce stimulation for that person.
+Whereas the NT is geared towards and learns through stimulation in one form or another, the Autistic has to constantly try to reduce stimulation or they risk, to use an old-fashioned phrase, ‘cerebral overload’.
+All of the behaviours common to those who have Autism, and by which it is identified, are carried out in order to reduce stimulation for that person.
 However it is easy to see only the behaviours and not appreciate that it is the core experiences which define the Autistic person: the inability to understand common social interactions and intense, psychologically painful over-stimulation.
 So it is easy to see how the Autistic person does not fit easily into the world.
 Social settings, education, employment, personal interactions, communication all need to be completely different from the norm for the Autistic person.

 What Causes Autism?

 Thanks to advances in science (especially Magnetic Resonance Imagery or MRI) we are now sure that Autism is caused by a particular abnormality in the development of the brain.
 Various other causes have been suggested (the administration of the MMR vaccine being a recent example) but have proved to be false.